julsraemy/GenIIIF/README.md

 If a couple of IIIF Manifests were manually created for showcase purposes, a semi-automatic way to create those IIIF resources needs to be found.

 ## IIIF-compliant resources
-IIIF-compliant resources are serialised in JSON-LD.
-They are different resource types (cf. Data Model below).
+IIIF-compliant resources are serialised in [JSON-LD](https://json-ld.org/).
+From the different types (cf. Data Model below), there are two important ones (`Manifest` and `Collection`):

+- `Manifest` are the equivalent of a compound object and contain the descriptive metadata as well as the structure, descrived with `Ranges`, of how the object is composed by pointing to image-based content (images and audiovisual assets) embedded in an abstract space called a `Canvas` - either static content or deferencing to a digital service compliant with the IIIF Image APIs (V2 or 3) can be included.
+- `Collection` is an ordered list of Manifests or Collections.

 ![IIIF Data Model](https://iiif.io/api/assets/images/data-model.png)

-The two most important ones are  `Manifest` and `Collection`.

-- `Manifest` are the equivalent of a compound object and contain the descriptive metadata as well as the structure of how the object is composed by pointing to image-based content (images and audiovisual assets) embedded in an abstract space called a `Canvas` - either static content or deferencing to a digital service compliant with the IIIF Image APIs (V2 or 3) can be included.
-- `Collection` is an ordered list of Manifests or Collections.

 ## Scope
 ### Use cases